Quantum Fisher Information as a Probe of Sterile Neutrino New Physics:Geometric Advantage of KM3NeT over IceCube: Fisher information framework

-This equality means that the measurement (which in this case is the detection of active neutrinos via KM3NeT and IceCube) will provide the exact information about the unknown parameter - ($\lambda$) in the quantum state. \\
+Classical Fisher Information (CFI) provides measurement oriented information about the unknown parameter ($\lambda$), it tells how much information about $\lambda$ is associated with the measurement technique.
+In this case, we detect the active neutrinos ($\nu_{\mu}$) via detector experiments - Km3NeT and IceCube about the unknown parameter $\lambda$. for such case, the CFI is defined by: